Vijay Shankar

-Vijay Shankar (born 26 January 1991) is an Indian cricketer who plays for the Tamil Nadu state cricket team.
-He is an all-rounder who bats right-handed and bowls right-arm medium pace.
-He played for India in 2019 Cricket World Cup, where he became the first Indian to pick up a wicket on the first ball of his World Cup debut.
-He played for Gujarat Titans team in Indian Premier League (IPL) from 2022 to 2024 and played for Chennai Super Kings team in 2025 in the same competition.
+Vijay Shankar (born 26 January 1991) is an Indian cricketer.
+He is an all-rounder, who bats right-handed and bowls right-arm medium pace.
+He represented the Indian national team from 2018 to 2019, and Tamil Nadu and Tripura in domestic cricket.

 Domestic career

 Playing for Tamil Nadu, he won two Man of the Match awards in the knockout stage of 2014–15 Ranji Trophy.
 In the quarterfinal against Vidarbha, he scored 111 and 82 for which he was named man of the match.
 The match was drawn but Tamil Nadu progressed to the next round on first-innings lead.
 Against Maharashtra in the semifinal, he scored 91 and picked 2/47 to win his second man of the match award.
 This game was also drawn and Tamil Nadu progressed to the final on first-innings lead.
 In the final against Karnataka, he scored 5 & 103 and picked 1/92.
 However, Karnataka registered an innings victory to take the title.

-He led the Tamil Nadu team to title triumphs in 2016-17 Vijay hazare trophy and Deodhar trophy.
+He led the Tamil Nadu team to title triumphs in 2016–17 Vijay Hazare Trophy and 2016–17 Deodhar Trophy.